Why Side Lunges Are an Essential Part of Every Leg Workout

 Break out of your forward-and-backward box and reap the lateral benefits.

 So many of your day-to-day movements are in one plane of motion: the sagittal plane (movement forward and backward).
 Think about it: walking, running, sitting, biking, and going up stairs each have you moving forward all the time.
 The thing is, moving in different planes of motion is what keeps you mobile, healthy, and able to execute more advanced movements.
 (You know, like tearing up the dance floor or grabbing your suitcase out of the airplane's overhead bin.)

 To incorporate those other planes of movement into your life, sure, you could walk around sideways all day—but it makes more sense to incorporate them into your gym routines.
-That's where the side lunge, or lateral lunge, (demonstrated here by NYC-based trainer Rachel Mariotti) comes in.
+That's where side lunges, or lateral lunges, (demonstrated here by NYC-based trainer Rachel Mariotti) come in.
 It'll take your body into the frontal plane of motion (side-to-side) and take your workout to the next level.
 (See: Why You Need Lateral Moves In Your Workout)